dipy/dipy/doc/old_highlights.rst

 - Bayesian MRF-based tissue classification.
 - New API for integrated user interfaces.
 - New hdf5 file (.pam5) for saving reconstruction results.
-- Interactive slicing of images, ODFs and peaks.
+- Interactive slicing of images, ODFs, and peaks.
 - Updated API to support latest numpy versions.
 - New system for automatically generating command line interfaces.
 - Faster computation of cross correlation for image registration.

 **DIPY 0.11.0** is now available.
 New features include:

-- New framework for contextual enhancement of ODFs.
+- New framework for the contextual enhancement of ODFs.
 - Compatibility with numpy (1.11).
 - Compatibility with VTK 7.0 which supports Python 3.x.
 - Faster PIESNO for noise estimation.